Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Where it falls short

-• The enveloping feel can run warmer during long, still sitting
+• Can feel warm during long, still sits

-• It needs space and thoughtful styling to avoid feeling bulky
+• Needs space and careful styling to avoid feeling bulky

 B&B Italia Camaleonda sofa